-Parking is available in Howitt Avenue, Balmoral Crescent, adjacent to the school bus loop and Eastwood Shopping Centre for pick up and drop-off of students.
+Parking is available in Howitt Avenue, Balmoral Crescent and Eastwood Shopping Centre for pick-up and drop-off of students.
 No double parking is allowed and parking infringement notices may be given out if this occurs.
 Please beware of pedestrians and cyclists.

 There are designated "Kiss and Drop" zones in Howitt Avenue and Balmoral Crescent.
+These are designed to quickly drop off your child at school without needing to get out of the car.